 - Insert the USB drive or the SD card.

 - Follow on-screen instructions.

 You should be good to go now!
-The USB flash drive or SD card can be reused.
+You can reuse the USB flash drive or SD card.
 Alternatively, it can be formatted and used as a regular storage device.